Tau (particle): History

 The symbol τ was derived from the Greek τρίτον (triton, meaning "third" in English), since it was the third charged lepton discovered.

 Martin Lewis Perl shared the 1995 Nobel Prize in Physics with Frederick Reines.
-The latter was awarded his share of the prize for experimental discovery of the neutrino.
+The latter was awarded his share of the prize for the experimental discovery of the electron neutrino.

 Tau decay

-The tau is the only lepton that can decay into hadrons – the masses of other leptons are too small.
+The tau is the only lepton with enough mass to decay into hadrons.
 Like the leptonic decay modes of the tau, the hadronic decay is through the weak interaction.

 The branching fractions of the dominant hadronic tau decays are: